PENEX: AdaBoost-Inspired Neural Network Regularization: Penalized Exponential Loss (PENEX)

 \subsection{Theoretical Properties}

-The following proposition provides a theoretical ground for~\ourmethod{}: \begin{proposition}[Fisher Consistency] For any $\rho > 0$ and $\alpha > 0$, the penalized exponential loss~\cref{eq:PEL} is \textit{Fisher consistent}, meaning that the minimizer of the population equivalent\footnote{This means that we exchange $\EEemp$ by $\EE$ in~\cref{eq:PEL}.}, called $f_*$, recovers the Bayes-optimal classifier in the sense that
+The following proposition provides a theoretical ground for~\ourmethod{}: \revisedthree{ \begin{proposition}[Self-Calibration] For any $\rho>0$ and $\alpha>0$, and for any $\xb$ in the support of the marginal distribution of $\xb$, the minimizer of the population equivalent of~\cref{eq:PEL}, called $f_*$: